alpacajue/monte-carlo/README.md

    cd monte-carlo-option-pricing
    ```

+### 2. Ensure all files are in the same directory:
+When running the scripts, ensure that all relevant files (`OptionPricing_FinalReview.mlx`, `MATLAB_Results.mat`, `Python_Results.mat`, etc.) are in the same directory.
+You can use the `pwd` command in MATLAB to confirm this.

-### 2. MATLAB
+### 3. MATLAB Usage:
-#### Option 1: Use Pre-Computed Results
+#### Option 1: Use Pre-Computed Results:
-If you do not wish to re-run the simulations and prefer to use pre-computed results:
 1. Open the `OptionPricing_FinalReview.mlx` script in MATLAB.
 2. Set the `doComputing` flags to `false` within the script to load and display the pre-computed results stored in `MATLAB_Results.mat` and `Python_Results.mat`.
 3. Run the script to view the results and runtime comparison plots.
-#### Option 2: Re-run the Simulations
+#### Option 2: Re-run the Simulations:
-If you wish to re-run the Monte Carlo simulations:
-1. Open the `OptionPricing_FinalReview.mlx` script in MATLAB.
-2. Set the `doComputing` flags to `true` within the script to run the simulations from scratch.
+1. Set the `doComputing` flags to `true` within the script to run the simulations from scratch.
-3. Run the script to perform the Monte Carlo simulations and compare the results against the theoretical prices calculated using the Black-Scholes formula.
+2. Run the script to perform the Monte Carlo simulations and compare the results against the theoretical prices calculated using the Black-Scholes formula.

-### 3. Python
+### 4. Python Usage:
-#### Option 1: Use Pre-Computed Results
+#### Option 1: Use Pre-Computed Results:
-If you do not wish to re-run the simulations and prefer to use pre-computed results:
 1. Ensure you have Python version 3.9 to 3.11 installed on your machine.
 2. Open the `monte_carlo_multiprocessing.py` script in your preferred IDE or text editor.
 3. Set the `doComputingPython` flag to `False` to load and display the pre-computed results stored in `Python_Results.mat`.
-#### Option 2: Re-run the Simulations
+#### Option 2: Re-run the Simulations:
-If you wish to re-run the Monte Carlo simulations:
 1. Ensure you have Python version 3.9 to 3.11 installed on your machine.
-2. Install the required Python packages
-3. Open the `monte_carlo_multiprocessing.py` script in your preferred IDE or text editor.
-4. Set the `doComputingPython` flag to `True` to perform the simulations from scratch.
+2. Set the `doComputingPython` flag to `True` to perform the simulations from scratch.
-5. Run the script to perform the Monte Carlo simulations.
+3. Run the script to perform the Monte Carlo simulations.

 ## Results and Conclusion